Skip to main content

 Yarn Over - Yo

-The picture below is what you want to have.
+The picture below is what you want to have before tightening the knot.

 Step 2: Making a Chain (ch)

-Now you are ready to make your first chain, you'll want to hold your tail with your thumb and middle finger.
-You want your hook to move easily in the loop.
-To make your first chain you want to yarn over catching your yarn with your hook.
+Now you are ready to make your first chain (ch), you'll want to hold your tail with your thumb and middle finger.
+You want your hook (hk) to move easily in the loop (lp).
+To make your first chain (ch) you want to yarn over (yo) from back to front of your hook (hk), now rotating your hook (hk) slightly catching your yarn with your hook (hk), as shown in the image below.

-While pulling the yarn through the loop, rotate your hook downward so the hook will pass through the loop.
-This will be one chain you will want to continue this process until you reach the desired chain count.
+While pulling the yarn through the loop, rotate your hook (hk) downward so the hook will pass through the loop (lp).
+This will be one chain (ch) you will want to continue this process until you reach the desired chain (ch) count.

 How to work a Single Crochet (SC)

-Note: You will skip (sk) first chain from hook and work in the second chain from hook.
-This skipped chain in some patterns will count as first stitch, unless stated that it don't.
-Example if you want your project to be 10 stitches wide and worked in all singles you will ch 11 and work your first single stitch in second ch from hook
+Note: You will skip (sk) first chain (ch) and work in the second chain (ch) from hook (hk).
+This skipped chain in some patterns will count as first stitch, unless stated otherwise.
+For example if you want your project to be 10 stitches (sts) wide and worked in all single crochet (Sc), you will chain (ch) 11 and work your first single stitch in second chain (ch) from hook.

 The single stitch is simple and easy to learn.
-You can work up some very nice looking projects with just this stitch, and use in the right combination with other stitches you can make very elaborate pieces.
-Here is how you will start your first row with single crochet.
+You can work up some very nice looking projects with just this stitch, and used in the right combination with other stitches (sts) you can make very elaborate pieces.
+Here is how you will start your first row with single crochet (sc).

-In the figure 4 below the arrow shows you where you want to put your hook through, this will be the bottom bar of the chain, next you will yarn over (yo) like you did making your chain, and taking all the same steps as you did to pull the yarn through to pull up a loop (lp).
-At this point you will stop and if done correctly you should have two loops on your hook like the third image of figure 4 shows.
-Yarn over and pull through both loops on hook leaving you with only one lop oh hook.
+In the figure 4 below the arrow shows you where you want to put your hook (hk) through, this will be the bottom bar of the chain (ch), next you will yarn over (yo) like you did making your chain, and taking all the same steps as you did to pull the yarn through to pull up a loop (lp).
+At this point you will stop and if done correctly you should have two loops (lps) on your hook like the third image of figure 4 shows.
+Yarn over (yo) and pull through both loops on hook leaving you with only one loop (lp) oh hook (hk).
 Continue in this manner until you have worked all of your chains you made.
 Picture 5 in figure 4 shows you what you should end up with.

 Okay just to recap how to work a single crochet stitch (sc)